googleforgames/agones/site/content/en/docs/Guides/metrics.md

       enabled: true
 ```

-### Stackdriver
+### Cloud Monitoring (formerly Stackdriver)

 We support the [OpenCensus Stackdriver exporter](https://opencensus.io/exporters/supported-exporters/go/stackdriver/).
-In order to use it you should enable [Stackdriver Monitoring API](https://cloud.google.com/monitoring/api/enable-api) in Google Cloud Console.
+In order to use it you should enable [Cloud Monitoring API](https://cloud.google.com/monitoring/api/enable-api) in Google Cloud Console.
-Follow the [Stackdriver Installation steps](#stackdriver-installation) to see your metrics on Stackdriver Monitoring website.
+Follow the [Cloud Monitoring Installation steps](#cloud-monitoring-installation) to see your metrics in Cloud Monitoring.

 ## Metrics available